maxrimue/tizo/readme.md

 Type: `string`

-Any string containing at least a specific hour, and additionally minutes, and/or am/pm and/or timezone
+Any string containing at least a specific hour, and additionally minutes, and optionally am/pm and/or timezone

 #### returns